markcerqueira/markcerqueira.github.com/_posts/2018/2018-05-08-reading-time-engineering-manager.md

 That's not a bad way to go as an engineer but as I transition into engineering management, I find the wing it and learn along the way strategy is insufficient.
 Why?
 My decisions and interactions with my team can have big impacts starting now.
 Those challenges requiring deliberation and, more importantly, my team deserve the best I can bring to the table.

 So I'll study!
 There is a ton of literature on engineering management that focus on all facets of the job.
-Lucky for me between my colleagues, my manager, and the Twitch Manager Book Club I've got a fount of recommendations to dive into.
+Lucky for me between my colleagues, my manager, and the Twitch Leadership Book Club I've got a fount of recommendations to dive into.
 I'm hoping reading will help me have more aha moments that don't require getting burned!

 For everything I read I plan to: